Looking at Your Family History

 It can be widely speculated that addiction can be hereditary.
 If there are addicts in your family, it could be possible that their behaviors can be passed on to you, as well.
 When considering this, it is important to look at your family history, especially your parent’s.
 Numerous studies show the cause of addiction can be broken down to 50 percent genetic and 50 percent issues with coping skills.

-Further studies have shown that children of addicts are up to 8 times more likely to also develop an addiction.
-One study in particular took 231 individuals who had been clinically diagnosed with an addiction and compared them to 61 people who did not have addictions to drugs or alcohol.
+Further studies have shown that children of addicts are up to 8 times more likely to also develop a person with substance use disorderion.
+One study in particular took 231 individuals who had been clinically diagnosed with a person with substance use disorderion and compared them to 61 people who did not have addictions to drugs or alcohol.
 Then it took a look at the close relatives of these participants, as in parents, siblings, and children.
 It came to the conclusion that it’s 8 times more likely for the children of addicts to also become addicts.

 The genes that influence alcoholism can be expressed in a variety of ways:

 - Smaller amygdala: This is the part of the brain associated with the roles of emotions and is associated with cravings.
 In some studies, individuals who have a family history that includes alcoholism have smaller than average amygdala.

 - Variety of warning signs: Those who have a genetic predisposition to alcoholism may have differently programed neurological warning signals that tell tell their body to stop drinking.

 - Levels of abnormal serotonin: Serotonin is the most important mood regulating neurotransmitter, and is often closely associated with depression.
 Abnormal levels of serotonin have been commonly found in people who have genetic predisposition to alcohol use disorder.